GenesysPureConnect/Plantronics/README.md

 Plantronics
 ===========
 Example applications that use Plantronics APIs.
-See the readme's in the project folders for more specifics.
+See the readmes in the project folders for more specifics.